Claim: During a “Tonight Show” appearance, Jimi Hendrix proclaimed Phil Keaggy to be the greatest guitarist of all time.

 As well, Rolling Stone reported on Hendrix’s Tonight Show appearance and said nothing about any “world’s greatest guitarist” question or answer:

-When Hendrix appeared on the "Tonight" show a couple of weeks back, neither Redding nor Mitchell was with him.
+When Hendrix appeared on the “Tonight” show a couple of weeks back, neither Redding nor Mitchell was with him.
 The appearance was a disaster, by the way.
-First, he giggled his way through a rap with guest host Flip Wilson, who tried to hip-talk himself onto Hendrix's level while patting a huge watermelon on his desk.
-Then, just as Jimi was getting into a good number on his axe, his amp blew and he sauntered off stage, leaving a hapless session drummer (with pasted-on sideburns) and bass player in an impromptu jam that had no chance of ever gelling.
+First, he giggled his way through a rap with guest host Flip Wilson, who tried to hip-talk himself onto Hendrix’s level while patting a huge watermelon on his desk.
+Then, just as Jimi was getting into a good number on his axe, his amp blew and he sauntered off stage, leaving a hapless session drummer (with

 Last updated: 14 May 2007